LEGISLATIVE UPDATE - March 20, 2020

 Or Sen. Cruz’s bill: https://www.congress.gov/bill/116th-congress/senate-bill/3112?s=1&r=5

 Welcome to AID Direct, a gathering place for members who have direct-care or concierge practices, or who offer a cash-pay model, or would like to.
 Here you can find resources, industry updates, and a network of other members opting out of third-party payer arrangements to deliver health care their way.
 Created in response to member demand, AID Direct is a free member benefit that fills a gap in the market, and that is open to all specialties.
-If you are interested in joining this subgroup of AID, please contact us, and we will add you to the online directory, which lists direct-care doctors by state, and invite you to join the forum, where members can ask and answer questions.
+If you are interested in joining this subgroup of AID, please contact us, and we will add you to the online directory, which lists direct-care doctors by state.
+Meanwhile, please subscribe to the forum below and join the discussion below, where members can ask and answer questions.

 AID DIRECT FORUM

-Through our online forum, members can get advice and information from other members and access non-physician professionals who may assist with starting, converting, or maintaining a direct care medical practice.
-We have gotten the forum started with some important discussion points directly from our planning meeting.
-Join the conversations and/or add your own.
+Through our online forum, members can get advice and information from other members and access non-physician professionals who may assist with starting, converting, or maintaining a direct-care medical practice.
+Please join the conversation.

 Steve Twedt - January 20, 2020